 Российский тайный убийца Свечин Оскара весной 1942 года с.
 Sachsenhausen концлагерь стал символом нацистской Германии во Второй мировой войне.
 It is very important if students are to prevent such functions in future to understand historical importance of such places as Sachsenhausen.

 Sachsenhausen visit presents not only the possibility of gaining the knowledge, but venerate the sufferer as well.
-We do this in order to learn lessons from history of hatred so that tomorrow the world will not embrace such hatred but rather embrace tolerance and sympathy.
+We do this in order to learn lessons from the history of hatred.
+This way, the world tomorrow will not embrace such hatred but will instead embrace tolerance and sympathy.